HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Dry Valleys (place in Antarctic were it hasn't rained or snowed in 2 milion years)
 - MOTHNODE_ Cherophobia (irrational disgust with feeling happy. avoiding happiness)
 - MOTHNODE_ Charlie Duke (and his moon photo)
+- MOTHNODE_ 256 Billion GB (storage capacity of the human brain)